Ceetto/audiobook-library-frontend-vue/README.md

 ## Description
 Made in collaboration with [Jahid Chetti](https://github.com/jchetti) in my second year @Ghent-University.

 This is a simple audiobook library with which users can manage which audiobooks they've read by adding new books to their profiles, keeping track of their progress for different audiobooks and writing reviews.
-It consists of just the frontend, written in vue, using the following REST API https://groep34.webdev.ilabt.imec.be/.
+It consists of just the frontend, written in Vue, using the following REST API https://groep34.webdev.ilabt.imec.be/.
 No authentication was implemented as the goal of this project was to familiarize with frontend development.

 ![image](https://user-images.githubusercontent.com/107751576/174436024-db054078-bfb9-4524-a7e9-b0e896127f40.png)